AbhilashAynipully/BankCustomerChurnPredictor/README.md

 **Hyperparameter Optimisation**

 We chose Adaboost Classfier basis Cross Validation Search (GridSearchCV) and did a hyperparameter optimisation.
-Intention was to conduct a detailed hyperparameter testing however due to shortage of time and resource it couldn't be done.
+My intention was to conduct a detailed hyperparameter testing.
+However due to shortage of time and resources, it is not done.

 **Adaboost Classsifier**